ibm-messaging/mq-exits/README.md

 This repository contains source code and related material for a set of IBM MQ exits.

-MQ has various types of exit points that can be used to extend the product, functionality and examples of some of them are included here.
-There is also source code for some exits provided with the product samples.
+MQ has various types of exit points that can be used to extend the product functionality, and examples of some of them are included here.

 ## Documentation